-For the enhanced sustainability standards screening capturing conduct and activities harmful to society further reference is made to the methodology descriptions in the document "Enhanced Sustainability Standards Screening" available at: https://danskebank.com/sustainability/publications-and-policies/sustainability-related-disclosures
+For the enhanced sustainability standards screening capturing conduct and activities harmful to society further reference is made to the methodology descriptions in the document "Enhanced Sustainability Standards Screening".

+All documents are available under: https://danskebank.com/sustainability-related-disclosures.

-DATA SOURCES AND PROCESSING
+DATA SOURCES AND PROCESSES